Menu

 5In 2019, UQ introduced the MMI as part of their admissions process which may help explain the drop in cutoff scores.
 Prior to this, the GAMSAT ® Score was the only criteria UQ used to rank students for medical offers.

-6At UNDS, up to 10 of the full-fee places are open to International applicants.
+6At UNDS, approximately 30 of the full-fee places are open to International applicants.

-8MQ report 20 of these 70 FFP places are for International students
+8MQ report around 20 of these 80 FFP places are for International students

 9Approx 30% places are available for rural students, and up to 10% for Indigenous students

 11Scores provided for Deakin University do not include bonuses.
-For the 2024 cutoff scores, the score of 66 does not include any bonus.
 The lowest cutoff score with Deakin bonuses was 60.75 (12% bonus)

 It's important to note that your GAMSAT ® Score only makes up one component of your application, and there are various other factors that need to be considered.
 For more information, you can refer to our guide on the different Admissions Criteria and Weightings for graduate entry medical schools around Australia: Australian Medical Schools: Entry Requirements.